Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 • hydration levels at time of test

-• person’s physical activity level
+• the person’s physical activity level

 How Drug Tests Work

-An initial drug test, also called the immunoassay, is what happens when you go in for a routine drug detection test.
-The biological specimen you submit (urine, saliva etc) is tested for the presence of drugs.
-If the test results of the initial drug tests are negative, results are submitted and no further testing is typically done.
+If the test results of the initial drug tests are negative, results are submitted, and no further testing is typically done.

 A confirmatory test should always be conducted before reporting a positive test result to ensure accuracy.